syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Customizing-AutoComplete.md

 # Customizing AutoComplete

-AutoComplete provides user friendly customizing options for both textbox part and drop down part.
-In this section, customizing entire AutoComplete control is explained.
+AutoComplete provides user-friendly customizing options for both text box and drop-down.
+This section explains how to customize the entire AutoComplete control.

-## Customizing the TextBox
+## Customizing the text box

-`Text`, `FontSize`, `FontWeight` and `FontFamily` are the properties used to customize the textbox part.
+The `Text`, `FontSize`, `FontWeight`, and `FontFamily` properties are used to customize the text box.

 {% tabs %}